 For the average early 20-something-year-old, financial investment opportunities are probably the last part of our finances that gets any sort of thought placed into it.
-The rising cost of tuition to college, the low cost of entry level jobs, and so many other factors make it impossible to think about long-term growth in the early stages of independence.
+The rising cost of tuition to college, the low pay of entry level jobs, and so many other factors make it impossible to think about long-term growth in the early stages of independence.

 With that being said, there will come a time where young adults need to start thinking about different options for their future, and knowing how and where to place investments is a topic that many will find complicated when confronted.
 There are the typical places to invest- stocks, bonds, real estate- but there are a whole world of various other options available, including music royalties.

 Royalty Exchange is a company that is revolutionizing the way music royalties are purchased and sold.
-Bringing transparency and an open market to a practice that was largely behind closed doors, they're bringing a whole new market and investment opportunity for those that see profit in music.
+Bringing transparency and an open market to a practice that was largely done behind closed doors, they're bringing a whole new market and investment opportunity for those that see profit in music.

 We sat down with the RE team to learn more about what they do and how it works.